HEG-INCIPIT/INCIPIT-CRIS/README.md

 If you're using CSV, you should pay attention to the headers of the differents categories.
 You will found an example of all the headers and a line of data example in the folder `file_examples` -> `csv`.
 If you use a header that is not recognize, an error will be raised.
 The header is not case-sensitive and doesn't take care of the order of the data.
 If you don't have an ARK for a data, you can let the cell empty, the CRIS will automatically mint one.

+:warning: **The delimiter used for the csv files are tabulations.**

+In case you have more than one ark for a category, you can include them all within the delimiter separeted by one space.

 For `Articles, Projects, Dataset, Institutions`, if you populate data with two times the same ARK, the first data will be override by the second one.

 For `Person`, if there already exist one person with a duplicate ARK.
 It will only inform you at the end that the person with the given ARK could not be created.